 There’s also the security risk: giving someone direct access to your accounts means trusting them with sensitive data, personal messages, and sometimes financial information.
 If they turn on you, the damage can be irreversible.

-10. Final Thoughts on Certification and Trust
+10. Final Thoughts on Certification and Trust in 2026

 Certification in the social media hacking world is a double-edged sword.
 It can signal real skill — or it can be a hollow marketing ploy.
 Your job is to dig deeper, verify claims, and never let a single piece of paper decide who gets access to your most valuable online assets.